jhu-lcsr/jhu-lcsr.github.io/dev_guidelines.md

 3-element version number, but it corresponds to the following `MORTAL.MAJOR.MINOR`:

 - `MORTAL` version when **everything** is changed, restructured, or otherwise broken
-- `MAJOR` version when you make incompatible API chanes
+- `MAJOR` version when you make incompatible API changes
 - `MINOR` version when you add functionality or fix bugs in a backwards-compatible manner

 ## User Pattern